Gerrit makes reviews easier by showing changes in a side-by-side display, and allowing inline comments to be added by any reviewer.

 Install Buck and run the following:

-git clone --recursive https://gerrit.googlesource.com/gerrit cd gerrit && buck build all
+git clone --recursive https://gerrit.googlesource.com/gerrit cd gerrit && buck build release

 The instruction how to configure GerritForge/BinTray repositories is here